 If pharma has been relatively slow in the past to embrace digitalisation, it is clear many companies are now determined to catch up.
 UCB, for example, has been activating new strategic plans for all of its business units over the last two to three years, with specific goals around digital transformation, chief information officer Herman De Prins told the FT’s recent US Pharma and Biotech Summit.

-Data are the lifeblood of digital
+Data is the lifeblood of digital

 COVID-19 is not just a huge challenge to pharmaceutical companies but an unprecedented opportunity to reconsider business models and address a complex operating environment through leaner, more flexible, more creative and cost-effective practices.
 One thing the industry does have on its side is a wealth of data.